code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2703-return-length-of-arguments-passed/solution.md

 });
 ```

-It's wrapped in parentheses because it's a function expression.
-However, this code is not very useful.
+It's wrapped in parentheses because it's a function expression rather than a function declaration, and the lack of name confuses the parser.

+However, despite still being runnable, the above code is not very useful.
 It creates a new, anonymous function object, and immediately throws it away.
 Nobody will ever have a chance to invoke this function, because we don't have any way to refer to it.

-If we wanted to have a way to refer to the function, but insisted on not naming it, we could also assign it to a variable:
+If we wanted to have a way to refer to the function, but insisted on not naming it, we could also assign it to a variable.
+As part of an assignment we also no longer need the parentheses around the function expression:

 ```js
 const greet = function (name) {